NaumZ13/pabau/wordpress/README.md

 ## Notes:
 - Only the custom theme is included in this repo.
 - Please use the API key you provided and update the `wp-config.php` LEAD_API_KEY ( for safety reasons ).
+- If you encounter problems with the API request or missing the thank-you page, please add the .htaaccess as well

 ## Login Credentials:
 - username: pabau